thefirsthero/Chatterbox-TTS-Extended/README.md

 - **Automatic Lowercasing:** Ensures consistent pronunciation by normalizing to lowercase.
 - **Whitespace Normalization:** Removes excessive spaces, newlines, and cleans the input.
 - **Abbreviation Correction:** Automatically transforms e.g. `"J.R.R."` ➔ `"J R R"` for correct pronunciation of initials.

+### 📄 Generate Separate Audio Files Per Text File
+You can now **batch-process multiple text files** and choose whether you want one combined audio or a separate audio output for each file:
+- Upload any number of `.txt` files in the main TTS tab.
+- To synthesize each to its own audio, check **"Generate separate audio files per text file"**.
+- To merge all files, leave it unchecked.

+**Tip:** Output files are named for easy sorting and reproducibility.

 ---